jina-ai/jina/docs/how-to/sandbox.md

 There are some caveats when using Sandbox Executors with respect to other Executors.

+### 1. Can't be controlled by the Flow

 Since the lifetime of these Executors is not handled by the Flow and is handled by the Hub infrastructure, there is no way to override its default configurations, therefore `uses_with`, `uses_metas`, etc ... will not apply.

-You can consider a Sandbox Executor as an external Executor where you have no control over its initialization or configuration.
+You can consider a `sandbox` Executor as an external Executor where no control on its initialization or configuration.

+### 2. Don't support GPU